 From the first week in country, it was obvious to both the mentor team and the NMAA administration that the involvement of this constituent would be necessary for the course to fulfill its mandate.
 Dr. Crawford and representatives of the NMAA faculty met each Saturday with various leaders of the Afghan Air Corps; typically over several cups of chai (green tea).
-One of these meetings was with the commander of the Air Corps, Lieutenant General Dawran, a former Soviet-trained cosmonaut.
+One of these meetings was with the commander of the Air Corps, Lieutenant General Dawran, a former Soviet-trained cosmonaut (Figure 4).
 With his full support, the NMAA team was able to obtain various aircraft parts, including an unserviceable gas turbine engine, to use as physical models in the class.
 Access to the Air Corps' various aircraft and technical information aided in the formulation of realistic aircraft performance models and example problems for use in the course.

 Figure 4.
-Dr. Crawford (center right) and LTG Dawran (center left) with NMAA Department Heads
+Dr. Crawford (center right) and Lieutenant General Dawran (center left) with NMAA Department Heads

-The development of the aeronautics course consumed nearly all of two months in planning, writing, translation, development of course problems, acquisition of physical models for the course, and preparation of a new classroom.
-The text needed to be in English and Dari and the Afghan instructor prepared and ready to begin instruction in the fall of 2009.
+The development of the aeronautics course consumed nearly all of two months in planning, writing the text, translation, development of course problems, preparation of PowerPoint materials, acquisition of physical models for the course, and preparation of a new classroom (Figure 5).
+The text had to be presented in English and Dari and the Afghan instructor had to be prepared and ready to begin instruction in the fall of 2009.
 As the team left NMAA at the end of July, the course was ready for its initial offering.